Tlatelolco massacre: Media portrayals

-A feature film, Tlatelolco, verano del '68, was released in Mexico, November 2012, written and directed by Carlos Bolado.
+A feature film about the massacre, Tlatelolco, verano del '68, was released in Mexico, November 2012, written and directed by Carlos Bolado.

 Roberto Bolaño released Amulet, a Spanish-language novel, in 1999, recounting the massacre from the point of view of a woman named Auxilio, based on the true story of Alcira Soust Scaffo.
 Auxilio was caught in the university bathroom at the time of the police ambush.
 She tells her story also in his later novel The Savage Detectives.

 Borrar de la Memoria, a movie about a journalist who investigates a girl who was killed in July 1968, lightly touches the massacre, which is filmed by Roberto Rentería, a C.U.E.C. student who was making a documentary about said girl, known popularly as La empaquetada ("the packaged [girl]") for the way her dismembered body was found inside a box.

 Los Parecidos, a 2015 film, also takes place at the date, references Tlatelolco heavily and portrays the conflict between students and the government.

 "Jarhdin", a song by Mexican artist Maya Ghazal, features a two-minute audio sample recorded during the shooting at the Plaza de las Tres Culturas.

 In season 1 episode 2 of Netflix TV series Narcos, it briefly explains the role of the Mexican Government FDS and short video of the Mexican Army storming the Plaza de las Tres Culturas.

 The 2018 TV series An Unknown Enemy focuses on the same subject, from the perspective of an Intelligence agency.